AlexMilligan/MIS-3371/html-css-js.md

 ---
 <h1 style="border:0px;margin:0;padding:0;">HTML, CSS, and JavaScript</h1>
 <p><strong><em>What's the difference?</em></strong></p>
+HTML, CSS, and JavaScript are all languages that do different things, but together, they create interactive, styled webpages.

 ---
 <h3 style="margin:0px">HTML - The Structure</h3>
 <p><strong>It tells your browser which information goes into which container.</strong></p>